Alfresco/docs-alfresco/insight-engine/latest/config/index.md

 ## Solr configuration files

 When you install Search and Insight Engine, several Solr configuration files are made available to you.
-The section lists the Solr configuration files, their location in the directory structure, and their description.
+This section lists the Solr configuration files, their location in the directory structure, and their description.

 > **Note:** Some of these files are only available once Search and Insight Engine has been started for the first time.